altmp/altv-docs/articles/changelogs/upcoming.md

 > - timestamp for entitys
 > - hasWeapon, hasWeaponComponent method for player
 > - removeAllAmmo parameter for removeAllWeapons
+> - blip dimension setter, blips can be shown to only one player
 > ```

 ### Fixed